CMakePP/CMaize/docs/src/developer/design/package_manager.rst

 finding packages
    The design discussion in :ref:`designing_cmaizes_user_api` decided that the package manager would be responsible for finding packages that meet the specifications needed by the :term:`project`.
+From the :ref:`designing_cmaizes_cmaizeproject_component` discussion it was decided that the specifications will be represented by ``PackageSpecification`` objects.

 building packages
    The design discussion in :ref:`designing_cmaizes_user_api` decided that the